xGR: Efficient Generative Recommendation Serving at Scale: Evaluation

 \subsection{Scheduling Analysis}

 To quantify the individual contributions of xSchedule, we conduct an ablation study using the OneRec 0.1B model on the Amazon Review dataset.
 We establish the xGR baseline that implements the core xAttention and xBeam components but lacks scheduling optimizations.
 We enable valid item filtering, kernel graph dispatch, and multi-stream execution separately to evaluate their individual impacts.
-As observed in Figure \ref{fig:ablation}, the latency for the baseline sharply as RPS increases.
-Without multi-stream optimization, xGR suffers from serial execution overhead and fails to overlap H2D data transfer with device-side computation.
-Moreover, for lightweight models like OneRec-0.1B, the kernel launch overhead becomes a dominant factor limiting performance.
+As observed in Figure \ref{fig:ablation}, without multi-stream optimization, xGR suffers from serial execution overhead and fails to overlap H2D data transfer with device-side computation.
 The kernel graph dispatch optimization allows xGR to capture the sequence of kernels into a static graph structure, drastically reducing the CPU interactions required per decode phase.

-Finally, we evaluate the overhead of ensuring recommendation validity via item filtering.
-Traditional host-side filtering typically introduces a massive latency penalty due to host-device synchronization.
-In contrast, xGR implements a fully device-resident mechanism, ensuring that validity checks are performed within the beam search kernel.
+We also evaluate the overhead of ensuring recommendation validity via item filtering.
 Figure \ref{fig:ablation} demonstrate that the filtering overhead is negligible.
-The results indicate that xGR successfully reconciles the conflict between recommendation correctness and system performance.
+This efficiency stems from the fully device-resident implementation, ensuring that validity checks are performed within the beam search kernel.